TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Make a new span from a start and an end posiiton.
+Make a new span from a start and an end position.

 ---